gsathya/gsathya.github.io/content/blog/deopt/deopt.md

 I _lied_ when I said `x` and `y` don't share anything -- they share the same [hidden class](https://v8.dev/docs/hidden-classes)!
-Adding an expando on `y` causes the shared hidden class to become unstable. v8 not only depends on the value and the hidden class, but also on the _stability_ of the hidden class.
+Adding an expando on `y` causes the shared hidden class to become unstable.
+The optimised code not only depends on the value of the property and the hidden class, but also on the _stability_ of the hidden class.

 But, why does the stability matter?
 The answer to any question in the v8 codebase is simply -- _performance_ -- stable maps help generate v8 better, more optimised code.
 Seth goes into more detail